-I have a lot of books.
+I read a lot of books.
 I grew up in a family that encouraged book reading over television and I’ve adopted that philosophy all of my adult life.
-I typically have four books going at the same time.
-I mainly read historical books and biographies (of people and places) and the occasional piece of fiction.
-Here are some favorites I’ve read over the spring that I wanted to share in case you need to pick up a few books for your summer vacation.
+I read a wide variety of books, from historical novels to biographies of people and places, as well as fiction.

 Titan by Ron Chernow

 John D. Rockefeller has been referred to as “the Jekyll-and-Hyde of American capitalism.”
 He was a ruthless business magnate while also being a major philanthropist.
-This one is a business staple and historical document about the founding of our oil and gas industrial complex.
+This book is not only a business staple, but also an historical document about the founding of our oil and gas industrial complex.
 Ron Chernow is a great writer and he captures both sides of Rockefeller’s persona – the driven business visionary and the family man/philanthropist.

 Den of Thieves by James Stewart